 The statute of limitation is typically 3 years for contracts, 10 years for judgements and 1 year for any transportation claim.

-– How EU laws effect debt collection Agencies in Norway?
+How EU (European Union) laws effect debt collection in Norway?

 The EU laws does not affect debt collection in Norway.

-– How many company registries in Norway for businesses? (i.e. UK just has 1 central registry)
+How many companies registries in Norway for businesses (i.e. UK has just 1 central registry)?

 The Brønnøysund Register Centre is a government body under Ministry of Trade, Industry and Fisheries. … The business register is responsible for registering all Norwegian and foreign business enterprises in Norway..

 Any general comments regarding process in Norway for debt collection and how differs from UK / other European countries: